madhavcsa/TFBA/README.md

 * python2.7 cliqueMine.py <data_dir> <output_dir> --rank r1 r2 r3 </br>
 	--- Performs constrained clique mining and stores the schemas in <output_dir> </br>
 	--- <data_dir> should be same as <data_dir> used to run Factorize.py

+## References:
+[1] Madhav Nimishakavi, Manish Gupta and Partha Talukdar.
+Relation Schema Induction using Tensor Factorization with Back-off and Aggregation.
+Proceedings of 2018 Conference on Association for Computaional Linguistics (ACL 2018).